carlo/wow-addons/AddOns/SmartDebuff/ReadMe.txt

 options - Show/hide SmartDebuff options frame
 rafp - Reset all frame positions

-Type /sdbo for SmartDebuff options frame in game
+Type /sdbo or /sdbm for SmartDebuff options frame in game

 Please send me a mail or write a comment if you discover Bugs or have Suggestions.